Super Sales

 Rock Arch in Wadi Rum in clear sky in August

-If you are looking for a sunny getaway, August in Jordan is an ideal pick.
-The country records absolutely no rainfall during the month, meaning travelers can explore all the attractions.
+If you are looking for a sunny getaway, August in Jordan is ideal.
+The country records no monthly rainfall, meaning travelers can explore all the attractions.
 Temperatures in August range between 23°C and 33°C. If you start feeling too hot, there are plenty of indoor attractions and activities to cool off.

 For a seasonal overview, check out our guide on the best time to visit Jordan.